kurokobo/awx-on-k3s/registry/README.md

 reg rm -k registry.example.com/reguser/whalesay:latest
 ```

-## (Optional) Use as Private Container Registry for K3s
+## Use as Private Container Registry for K3s

-Optionally, this registry can also be registered as a private container registry for K3s.
+This registry can also be registered as a private container registry for K3s.
+This is required procedure to use this registry to store images for AWX Execution Environment.

 ### Procedure